Bensuo/unified-runtime/scripts/core/EXP-COMMAND-BUFFER.rst

 command-buffer append functions.
 Typically these closely mimic the existing enqueue functions in the Core API in terms of their command-specific parameters.
-However, they differ in that they take a command-buffer handle instead of a queue handle, and the dependencies and return parameters are sync-points instead of event handles.
+However, they differ in that they take a command-buffer handle instead of a queue handle.
+Dependencies are also expressed differently, in that internal command-buffer dependencies are expressed with sync-points.
+While event handles are used to express synchronization external to the command-buffer.

-The entry-point for appending a kernel launch command also returns an optional handle to the command being appended.
+The entry-points for appending commands also return an optional handle to the command being appended.
 This handle can be used to update the command configuration between command-buffer executions, see the section on :ref:`updating command-buffer commands`.

 Currently only the following commands are supported: